 Citing

-When writing academically, you must cite your sources in the text and list them in a reference section at the end of your work.
+When you write academically, you must state which sources you have used.
+This is done by including citations in the text and a reference list at the end of your work.

 Why is it important?